-From 2013 ADITESS LTD in collaboration with the Centre for Risk, Safety and the Environment (CERISE) of the European University of Cyprus (EUC) has developed a common framework of actions for the proper promotion of the Security and Citizen Protection in any level.
-The main objective of this collaboration is to create all the necessary institutions, procedures and structures, which will allow the exchange of know-how, the transfer of experiences, and the organization of common actions and programmes between ADITESS and the CERISE in mutual interest issues.
+From 2013 Additess LTD in collaboration with the Centre for Risk, Safety and the Environment (CERISE) of the European University of Cyprus (EUC) has developed a common framework of actions for the proper promotion of the Security and Citizen Protection in any level.
+The main objective of this collaboration is to create all the necessary institutions, procedures and structures, which will allow the exchange of know-how, the transfer of experiences, and the organization of common actions and programmes between Additess and the CERISE in mutual interest issues.

 The object of this collaboration includes the promotion and support of actions relevant to the Security and the Protection of the Citizen in Greece and Cyprus.
-More specifically, ADITESS and CERISE intend to provide supporting and consulting services within the framework of know-how and experience exchange regarding the following:
+More specifically, Additess and CERISE intend to provide supporting and consulting services within the framework of know-how and experience exchange regarding the following:

 - Composition and submission of European projects and development programmes tenders